 - The Public Responsibility Committee shall be composed solely of non-management directors, not fewer than three in number.

 - Each member of the Public Responsibility Committee shall meet the independence standards of the New York Stock Exchange corporate governance listing standards as of the Firm's most recent annual meeting and the Firm's standards of independence as provided in the Corporate Governance Principles of the Board.

 - Membership on the Public Responsibility Committee is reviewed each year by the Corporate Governance & Nominating Committee and approved by the Board, which also designates a Chair for the committee.
 Each Public Responsibility Committee member and Chair serves at the pleasure of the Board.

-- The Public Responsibility Committee shall meet as often as it determines is appropriate, but not less frequently than quarterly.
+- The Public Responsibility Committee shall meet as often as it determines is appropriate, but not less frequently than four times per annum.
 The Chair shall preside at all meetings of the Public Responsibility Committee and shall set the agenda.